Police officer shoots robbery suspect in south St. Louis auto parts store

 Police Chief John Hayden said officers were called to the Advance Auto Parts store on the 3500 block of Gravois at around 6:35 in connection with a stolen credit card investigation out of St. Louis County.
 When the two police officers tried to arrest the man, he fought back and they tumbled to the ground.

-During the struggle, the officers saw what they believed was a gun in the man's waistband.
+During the struggle, the officers saw what they believed was a gun in the man's waistband, Hayden said.
 While trying to wrestle the gun away from him, one of the officers fired one shot, striking the man in the chest.

 Police said the man was rushed to the hospital.
 He was in critical condition, but his vital signs were stable.
 No officers were hurt.